 Coalitions completed a range of fuel economy projects aimed at using energy more efficiently.
-Non-HEV coalition-reported fuel economy projects accounted for a total savings of nearly 54 MGGE, making it the fastest-growing technology category.
-Figure 2 includes the range of fuel economy technologies advanced by coalitions.
-There were over 120,000 vehicles in the non-HEV fuel economy technology category, equating to an average annual EUI of 447 GGE per vehicle.
-Figure 2 shows that fuel economy improvement projects had the largest improvements when the vehicles were replaced with more efficient vehicles or hydraulic hybrid vehicles, but large fuel economy improvements can be made with less drastic changes, such as low-rolling resistance tires, trailer aerodynamic packages, and automatic tire inflation systems.
+Non-HEV coalition-reported fuel economy projects accounted for a total savings of over 41 MGGE, which was as decrease of 24% from the reported 2018 savings.
+Figure 3 includes the range of fuel economy technologies advanced by coalitions.
+There were 92,577 vehicles in the non-HEV fuel economy technology category, equating to an average annual EUI of 444 GGE per vehicle.
+Figure 3 shows the fuel economy improvement projects with the largest improvements were those involving automatic tire inflation systems, hydraulic hybrid vehicles, cylinder deactivation, and replacing vehicles with more efficient vehicles (including diesel vehicles).
+Large fuel economy improvements can be made with a range of efforts including lowrolling resistance tires, trailer aerodynamic packages, and driver training among others.

-Figure 2.
-Average energy saved per vehicle for 2018 Clean Cities coalition fuel economy projects
+Figure 3.
+Average energy saved per vehicle for 2019 Clean Cities coalition fuel economy projects